Australian Myths; Fact or Fable?

 to black Americans as they did to white Americans.

-These positive attitudes expressed to black Americans inflamed tension
+The hospitality extended to black Americans inflamed tension

 between white Americans and white Australians and caused distrust between both militaries.
 Ironically, the spark that